dougli1sqrd/eric-off-the-rails/static/_posts/2024-04-01-vgaterm-intro-001.md

 This pandemic project was a way for us to connect with each other and learn new technical skills while building something that would allow us to physically connect computers together.

 A hardware terminal is an old-school way of connecting a user to a mainframe - or a multi-user computer.
 A terminal has a keyboard and monitor and a "serial" connection to a computer that many other people could be using at the same time with their own terminals.
 It's the physical device that you might have had on your desk in 1975, and that now exist as software emulating that hardware in the form of your favorite terminal program where you might type `ls` to list files in a directory.
-To learn about terminals and how they've shaped computing history, I'd absolutely reccomend [this blog post](http://www.linusakesson.net/programming/tty/).
+To learn about terminals and how they've shaped computing history, I'd absolutely recommend [this blog post](http://www.linusakesson.net/programming/tty/).

 Terminals are largely not in use any more because computers are cheap and everywhere and can just connect to each other over the internet.
 You may remember using a hardware terminal (up to the late 90s, perhaps) at your local or school library to browse the available books in the catalogue.
-I remembery my elementary school likely used VT terminals in their library!
+I remember my elementary school likely used VT terminals in their library!

 This is the start in a series of posts all about the planning, building, and philosophy of Seth and I making a hardware terminal in 2024.